If you wish to visit campus and

 Ask as many questions as possible.

-Take classes such as anatomy to see if you like learning about the
+Also, take classes such as anatomy to see if you like learning about the

 I’m currently a BSU student, how can I improve my chances of being